PerH3R/MPO-to-SBS3D/README.md

 # MPO-to-SBS3D
-A script for converting (sub)directories with stereo 3D .MPO files (from the Nintendo 3DS for example) to side-by-side .JPGs suited for cross-eye 3d viewing.
+A script for converting (sub)directories with stereo 3D .MPO files to side-by-side .JPGs suited for cross-eye 3d viewing.
+Made with the Nintendo 3DS in mind but probably also works sources.
+If

-This script keeps maintains the original file structure in the result directory, like this example if run from the N3DS DCIM folder:
+This script keeps maintains the original file structure in the result directory and transfers the exif data from the original files.
+This is an example if run from the N3DS DCIM folder:
 ```bash
 └── SD
     ├── MPO-SBS3D.py